-- 1. "Prevention and Awareness" during Introduction to Law week which may be presented as a live program or a video course - 2.
-"Haven" by EverFi.com

-For additional information about the School's sexual misconduct prevention and awareness programming, please contact the School's Title IX Coordinator, Jina Sauls; Room 133 Main Office and Classroom Building; Phone: 276-935-1232.
+- 1. "Prevention and Awareness" during Introduction to Law week which may be presented as a live program or a video course. - 2.
+"Haven" by EverFi.com and/or similar awareness and prevention training programs; - 3.
+Various ongoing "awareness and prevention" activities; For additional information about the School's sexual misconduct prevention and awareness programming, please contact the School's Title IX Coordinator, Jina Sauls; Room 133 Main Office and Classroom Building; Phone: 276-244-1228.